sagarpatel211/MotorInfoDisplay/README.md

   * Option 1: 🍴 Fork this repository!
   * Option 2: 🧪 Clone the repository to your local machine using https://github.com/sagarpatel211/ICS3U1-Project.git!
 * Open *Motor_Info_GUI.v5code* in VexCode to open the program
-* Download the program to the brain by connecting the V5 Brain or controller to the device via micro-USB and selecting *download*
+* Download the program to the brain by connecting the V5 Brain or controller to the device via micro-USB and select *download*.
+In both options, the V5 Brain must be on!
-* Run the program by selecting it on the V5 Brain or the *play* button in VexCode **if** the brain is attached to the device via micro-USB.
+* Run the program by selecting it from the V5 Brain or pressing the *play* button in VexCode **if** the V5 Brain or controller is attached to the device via micro-USB.

 ## Features